An epicurean adventure to: The United Kingdom

 Besides, 'naked' cakes are all the rage these days!

 Making a Christmas cake is simpler than a stroll in the snow.
-It's largely as straightforward as your basic cake recipe, with just one catch; you'll want to kick things off three days in advance by soaking the fruit in brandy, whisky or rum.
+It's largely as straightforward as your basic cake recipe, with just one catch; you'll want to kick things off a day in advance by soaking the fruit in brandy, whisky or rum.

 After all, what's a traditional Christmas cake without a hint of boozy warmth to ignite that holiday spirit?

 We're here to provide you with straightforward, step-by-step guidance, complete with helpful photos.
-From lining the tin to feeding the cake, we've got every detail covered.
+From lining the tin to feeding the cake and making sugared rosemary sprigs for decoration (optional) - we've got every detail covered.

 Here's to a deliciously homemade festive season!